Directions & Box Office

 The seating in the Theater at Madison Square Garden varies between 2,000 and 5,600 depending upon the event.
 The views are good all around, and they boast that even the last row is only 177 feet away from the stage.

-Parking for Hulu Theater at Madison Square Garden
+Parking for The Theatre at Madison Square Garden

-The closest parking garages for Hulu Theater at Madison Square Garden are located at:
+The closest parking garages for The Theatre at Madison Square Garden are located at:

 - Icon Parking Systems at MSG